allegheny-college-cmpsc-101-fall-2023/object-processing-starter/writing/reflection.md

 ### Describe in detail how you validated your code

 TODO: Provide a fenced code block with a test you implemented
-TODO: Describe the purpose of the test, why you implemented it, and how it helped you
+TODO: Describe how the test source code works, why you implemented it, and whether it helped you

 ### Describe in detail how the provided source code works